ecfm/CMU-MultimodalSDK/README.md

 # News

+BERT embeddings now available for CMU-MOSI.

 Upcoming updates on CMU-MOSEI, please pull the dataset again on November 25th (previously was 15th).

-CMU-MOSI COVAREP has been added.
-Please pull the SDK to be able to use it.

 Some examples are released to clarify confusions about downloading and aligning datasets.